itspitaman/itspitaman/README.md

 Unity Engine / Procreate / Adobe Illustrator / Adobe Premiere Rush

 My interest in the now called Meta Quest 2 (previously known as the Oculus Quest 2), made me want to learn how to develop games for the Metaverse and how to bring the competitiveness of team-based games to VR.

- l In 2022, I decided to venture into the XR Industry by learning VR Game Development in Unity.
+In 2022, I decided to venture into the XR Industry by learning VR Game Development in Unity.
 Here you will see all the projects I've worked on!

-- 🔭 I’m currently working on this page.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=itspitaman)](https://github.com/anuraghazra/github-readme-stats)